 Good vs. bad debt

 All forms of debt are not created equal.
 Some debt comes with assets that can appreciate in value over time.
-A good example is a mortgage loan.
-Ideally, once you have paid off your mortgage, you now have an asset that's worth more than you spent on it.
-If or when you choose to sell your home, you could end up with a hefty profit.
+A mortgage loan is a good example.
+Ideally, once you’ve paid off your mortgage, you now have an asset that's worth more than you spent on it.
+If or when you choose to sell your home, you could end up with a profit.
+Student loans and business loans are other types of debt that could help you achieve a goal now that will result in future financial gain.

 How to manage debt and credit